nukleros/operator-builder/docs/workload-collection-tutorial/workload-collection-tutorial.md

 The Deployment's namespace is configured as the others are.

-The replicas and container image are configured with markers on lines 7 and 23 in the same way the cert-manager Deployments were configure.
+The replicas and container image are configured with markers on lines 7 and 23 in the same way the cert-manager Deployments were configured.
 These markers create new fields on the IngressComponent custom resource.

 #### `.operator-builder/addons.nukleros.io_ingress/rbac.yaml`